mauriciomoccelin/neutralize/README.md

 }
 ```

-You can use IoC to specify the implementation of this interface or use the default implementation with EFCOre as ORM.
+You can use IoC to specify the implementation of this interface or use the default implementation with EFCore as ORM.

 1. Fist create a DBContext